agleason6/FunSPICE/README.md

 ### Usage

-Once Anaconda is installed, see the FunSPICE Summary to get started.
+Once Anaconda is installed, launch Jupyter Notebook and open the FunSPICE Summary to get started.

 FunSPICE Element Documentation notebook provides documentation for all the supported elements in FunSPICE